tropy/docs/using_tropy/templates/using-templates.md

 ## Working with the template editor

-Access the template editor by navigating to Tropy Beta &gt; Preferences.
+Access the template editor by navigating to Tropy &gt; Preferences.
 Click on the Templates icon.

 ![](/assets/preferences@2x.png)